Thomas Ricketts (VC): After the war

 After the war, Ricketts studied pharmacy, and opened a business on Water Street in St. John's.
 He was the youngest living VC recipient from the time of his award until 1940.

 Ricketts was given a state funeral when he died in 1967, and is commemorated by a memorial on the former site of his pharmacy.
 Ricketts is buried at the Anglican Cemetery, Forest Road, St. John's, Newfoundland and Labrador, Canada.
 Ricketts' medals are on display at The Rooms in St. John's, Newfoundland and Labrador.

 Ricketts is sometimes erroneously referred to as having been a Canadian soldier during the First World War.
 Newfoundland was a self-governing dominion at the time and did not become a province of Canada until 1949.

 The sports arena in Baie Verte is named in honour of Ricketts.
 In 2018, the "Tommy Ricketts Memorial Peace Park" opened in Conception Bay South.

+A photo of Ricketts is used on the cover of the 2001 Anchor Canada edition of Pierre Berton's "Vimy" paperback.